 Watch the first one then scroll down for the new one 47 years later.

-Analysis: Nice story, but false from start to finish.
-Tom Hanks' father was never a singer, let alone a member of The Diamonds, a Canadian vocal group famous in the late fifties and early sixties for such Top 40 hits as "Little Darlin'" and "The Stroll."
+Analysis: Nice story, false from start to finish.
+Tom Hanks' father was never a singer, much less a member of The Diamonds, a Canadian vocal group famous in the late fifties and early sixties for such Top 40 hits as "Little Darlin'" and "The Stroll."

 The Diamonds' original lead singer was Dave Somerville, a native of Ontario, Canada with no known familial connection to Mr. Hanks.
 He's alive and well, and still performing as "Diamond Dave Somerville."
 (The other original members were Ted Kowalski, Phil Levitt, and Bill Reed, none of whom fathered Tom Hanks.)